DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Method

 \subsubsection{Semantic ControlNet-Style Injection}

-To bridge the modality gap between discrete semantic tokens and continuous mel-spectrograms, we first project $z_s$ into continuous embeddings $e_s$ via a learnable codebook.
-We then upsample $e_s$ to match the mel-spectrogram length $T_{\text{mel}}$ using linear interpolation, yielding the aligned semantic features $\tilde{e}_s$.
+We first project semantic tokens $z_s$ into continuous embeddings $e_s$ via a learnable codebook, and then upsample them with linear interpolation to match the mel-spectrogram length $T_{\text{mel}}$, yielding aligned semantic features $\tilde{e}_s$.
+Following standard Flow Matching paradigms, at timestep $t \sim \mathrm{U}[0,1]$, the noisy mel-spectrogram is defined as

-Following standard Flow Matching paradigms, we derive the intermediate noisy mel-spectrogram $m_t$ at a randomly sampled timestep $t \sim \text{U}[0, 1]$ as a linear interpolation between the initial Gaussian noise $m_0 \sim \mathcal{N}(0, I)$ and the target clean mel-spectrograms $m$:

-To strictly enforce linguistic alignment, we adopt a ControlNet-inspired \citep{controlnet} injection strategy.
-Specifically, for the first layer, $\tilde{e}_s$ is processed by a lightweight CNN adapter and directly added to the noisy input $m_t$, resulting in the fused feature:
+where $m_0 \sim \mathcal{N}(0,I)$ and $m$ is the target mel-spectrogram.
+To enforce strict linguistic alignment, we inject semantic information as a dense structural condition.
+Specifically, a lightweight ControlNet-Style\citep{controlnet} CNN adapter processes $\tilde{e}_s$, and the result is directly added to $m_t$:

-This $F_{\text{sem}}$ is then fed into the DiT's multi-head self-attention layers.
-For subsequent blocks, $m_t$ is replaced with the output of the previous block.
 By treating semantic information as the structural backbone embedded into the noisy input, we ensure the model captures long-range linguistic context prior to integrating acoustic details.